 Protected areas (PAs) play a pivotal role in biodiversity conservation, offering sanctuary to endangered species and critical ecosystems (Stolton et. al. 2015).
 In India, where human populations often live in close proximity to such ecological zones, the interface between conservation objectives and community livelihoods becomes particularly complex (Neelakantan et.al.
 2021).
 The Ranthambore Tiger Reserve (RTR) in Rajasthan stands as a prominent example of this dual reality.
 While the reserve is globally recognized for its success in tiger conservation, its establishment and expansion have introduced significant socio-cultural, economic, and ecological changes for the residents of surrounding villages.

-RTR, encompassing core and buffer zones, includes over 300 villages within its ecological boundary (Meena et al., 2022, Singh Et. al. 2015).
+RTR, encompassing core and buffer zones, includes over 300 villages within its ecological boundary (Meena et al., 2022, Singh et. al. 2015).
 These communities, traditionally reliant on forest-based resources and agriculture, have experienced both tangible benefits and substantial challenges since the reserve’s inception (Newton et. al. 2016).
 On one hand, they gain access to fodder, clean water, and a relatively healthier environment (Banerjee and Madhurima 2013).
 On the other hand, they face frequent crop raiding, livestock losses, and restricted access to traditional livelihood resources, all of which contribute to growing incidents of human-wildlife conflict (HWC) (Baral et. al. 2021).
 These experiences shape community perceptions of RTR and influence their willingness to support conservation efforts.

 Community perceptions are central to the success or failure of conservation policies.
 Positive attitudes can lead to cooperation and stewardship, whereas negative perceptions may foster resistance, illegal activities, or apathy towards conservation initiatives (Bennett 2016).
 However, despite the critical importance of local attitudes, existing research often focuses narrowly on ecological outcomes or isolated cases of HWC, lacking a comprehensive understanding of how socio-economic and demographic factors shape perceptions in the buffer zones of RTR.
 Furthermore, there is limited empirical data that systematically examines the link between local perceptions and factors such as education, income, landholding size, and proximity to the reserve.